 Evaluate Your Budget

 Do you have room to cut some expenses?
-Think about your monthly subscriptions - which ones do you use and which ones could you lose?
+Think about your monthly subscriptions – which ones do you use and which ones could you lose?
 Maybe it’s time for you to downsize your home or move to a cheaper apartment.
-Take some time to brainstorm the ways you could trim your monthly payments.
+Take some time to brainstorm the ways you could trim your monthly budget.
 Instead of spending the money you have left over, allocate the savings to your retirement fund.
 The benefit of saving this way is that you’re used to spending this amount of money, so you shouldn’t have any added financial strain.
 Your overall monthly budget will stay the same – but your future self will thank you.

 Incorporate Your Passions